 Machine learning plays a major role.
-It looks at the user behavior and predicts the result and deliver the content based on the user searcher intent.
+It looks at the user behavior and predicts the result and delivers the content based on the user searcher intent.

-Where in Artificial intelligence reacts like humans which helps the computers to give a better understanding about the user experience.
+Artificial intelligence reacts like humans which helps the computers to give a better understanding of the user experience.

 Google confirmed RankBrain in the year 2015.
 Prior to the release of RankBrain, It was quite easy to optimize the websites for ranking number one, and people used to do it by keyword Stuffing.

 But post-2015, After RankBrain was introduced, it was seen that there was a drastic change or a negative impact on the ranking of websites.